jsmall16/Small-Python-Portfolio/NERStreamlitApp/README.md

 ### Why spaCy?
 spaCy is a library in Python that is used to conduct Natural Language Processing.

-- One component of spaCy, Named Entity Recognition, allows users to extract text pertaining to pre-defined categoires
+- One component of spaCy, Named Entity Recognition, allows users to extract text pertaining to pre-defined categories
-- The EntityRuler allows users to build their own recognition rules and make the analysis personalized
+- The EntityRuler allows users to build their own recognition rules and make the analysis more personalized

 ---